Healthcare Software: Training & Education

 Citizen Science HD

 Citizen Science HD is an educational tool and mobile app created by Emory University researchers.
-This STEM initiative includes several curricula, academies, after-school programs and a citizen science app that can be incorporated in classrooms.
-The STEM program aims to stimulate critical thinking in students through utilizing and understanding Big Data in K-12 schools.
-In addition to being incorporated in classrooms, community outreach programs, events, and after-school programs, this STEM initiative can also apply Citizen Science and STEM principles to impact broader human health.
-The Citizen Science HD initiative was created with the goal to increase diversity in STEM and encourage under-represented individuals and populations to pursue STEM careers.
-(View our Techid: 19126 technology brief)
+This STEM initiative aims to stimulate critical thinking in students through utilizing and understanding Big Data in K-12 schools.
+Citizen Science HD can be incorporated into classrooms, community outreach programs, events, and after-school programs, helping students apply Citizen Science and STEM principles to impact broader human health.
+The Citizen Science HD initiative was created to increase diversity in STEM and encourage underrepresented individuals and populations to pursue STEM careers.

 Mobile App for Caregivers of Infants with Congenital Heart Disease

-Congenital heart disease (CHD), the most common birth defect, often leaves children with abnormally structured hearts or large vessels that have the potential to be dangerous, if not fatal, to the child.
-Although, in some cases the effects may not be drastic or even noticeable, some children may require surgery before being released from the hospital, and many more require complicated treatment and care plans, including feeding plans, once released.
-To aid caregivers in delivering these complex treatment plans, Emory researchers have developed a mobile application to connect caregivers to clinicians, provide caregiving tips and encourage self-care for caregivers.
-(View our Techid: 13213 technology brief)
+Congenital heart disease (CHD), the most common birth defect, can leave children with potentially fatal heart abnormalities, including structural issues and/or too-large blood vessels.
+While some cases may not present a large cause for concern, others may require newborns to undergo surgery before being released from the hospital.
+Many more require complicated treatment and care plans once released.
+To aid caregivers in delivering these complex treatment plans, Emory researchers have developed a mobile application to connect caregivers to clinicians, provide caregiving tips, and encourage self-care for caregivers.

 ReadyVax

 Despite the fact that vaccines have proven to effectively prevent millions of infectious disease cases each year, many parents refuse to have their children vaccinated due to false information on the web, message boards, and blogs.
-This refusal has contributed to a decline in vaccination rate and outbreaks of preventable disease in the developed world.
-ReadyVax is an app created by the Emory Preparedness and Emergency Response Center (PERRC) with the purpose to increase vaccination rates and share reputable information about a variety of vaccines and disease.
+This refusal has contributed to a decline in vaccination rates and outbreaks of preventable disease in the developed world.
+ReadyVax is an Emory-created app with the purpose of increasing vaccination rates and sharing reputable information about a variety of vaccines and diseases.
 This app can be utilized by physicians, pharmacists, and the general public.
-(View our Techid: 17207 technology brief)

 Training Tools